 6. Curonian Spit National Park

-The Curonian Spit National Park is a curiously thin slither of land that divides the Baltic Sea and Curonian Lagoon.
+The Curonian Spit National Park is a UNESCO World Heritage site.
+It’s a curiously thin slither of land that divides the Baltic Sea and Curonian Lagoon.
 We had researched an interesting area called the Hill of Witches but decided we would explore the sand dunes instead.
 This was because we had limited time.